pantheon-systems/documentation/source/content/guides/wordpress-composer/pre-ga/02-wordpress-composer-managed.md

 ## Create Your Site

-There are two ways you can spin up a site using the WordPress Composer Managed :
+There are two ways you can spin up a site using WordPress Composer Managed :

 - Running the following terminus command: